Rules for the IV Vratsa International Conducting Course and Competition

 Participants are responsible for their own travel and accommodation expenses.

-The organization will offer accommodation recommendations at the Helmus Hotel, Vratsa.
-Participants can benefit from reduced rates and request reservations through the organization.
-Payment for accommodation will be the responsibility of each participant.
-For the convenience of all interested participants, the organization will provide a private bus transfer from Sofia Airport to Vratsa and back, free of charge.
-The exact departure date and time will be announced at a later date.
+For the convenience of participants, a private bus transfer from Sofia Airport to Vratsa and back will be provided free of charge.
+The exact dates and times will be announced at a later stage.

-4.1: Course
+4.1 Course

-4.2: Competition
+Competition day

 5. Repertoire